 Did you take lots of toys for them to play with?

 Apart from the odd dinosaur and car, we didn’t pack any toys for the boys.
 We were limited on space and I knew that no toy would hold its novelty for the entire 101 days.
 The natural environment was their playground, although I always had a craft kit up my sleeve which came out almost every other day.
 This contained coloured pens, white and coloured paper, paints, toddler scissors and PlayDoh (although this only lasted 2 days – don’t bother!)
 I also packed a few CBeebies Magazines and hid them at the bottom of the suitcase for emergencies.
+Check out these outdoor craft activities for kids.

 It was honestly wonderful!
 We were taking on Africa as a family and we formed such a tight bond.
 There were still the usual every day parenting struggles.
 Travel doesn’t fix them, it merely provides a different and ever-changing backdrop.
 However, what we did have on our side was time.
 When we’re all back at home in school/work routines, we never have enough time and tensions rise when we try and get the kids to do things quickly.
 In Africa, we didn’t have these responsibilities and we could take our time.
 Such a luxury that we learnt to appreciate.